dvorberg/bible_reference/README.md

 Parse, sort and pretty-print Bible references

 This module implements classes that I have developed to parse and output Bible references.
-With some 3,000 years of literary history that’s not as simple a task as one might think, especially when dealing with several languages.
+With some 3,000 years of literary history, that’s not as simple a task as one might think, especially when dealing with several languages.
 Rudimentary datafiles for English are supplied, but the most detailed representation is for my native